 SPF Alone Isn’t Enough

-SPF has important limitations:
+SPF is a great first step, but it has some important limitations:

 Check your domain’s email authentication